THE ARRIVAL OF THE KING’S GERMAN LEGION

 British army engineers had alerted the government to the fact that the unbroken shoreline between Eastbourne and Hastings would be an ideal area for Napoleon to land his fleet of flat bottomed boats, amassed at Boulogne on the opposite side of the channel.

-Very quickly, a line of twelve defensive Martello Towers were erected and in 1798 work began on the barracks- perched on the vantage point of Belle Hill.
+Very quickly, a line of twelve defensive Martello Towers was erected and in 1798 work began on the barracks- perched on the vantage point of Belle Hill.

 The KGL remained part of the British Army for the duration of the Napoleonic Wars (1804–15), and played a vital role in several campaigns, most notably the Walcheren Campaign, the Peninsular War, and the Hundred Days.